O (212) 631-0223

 Prior to founding Kirsch & Niehaus, Paul was the founding member of Niehaus LLP, and previously worked at Curtis, Mallet-Prevost, Colt & Mosle LLP, and Arkin Kaplan Rice LLP.
 He received his undergraduate degree from Princeton University, majoring in public and international affairs at the Woodrow Wilson School, and received his J.D. from the University of Chicago Law School, where he served as the Associate Editor of the University of Chicago Legal Forum, and was awarded the Karl Llewellyn Award for Excellence in Appellate Advocacy.

 Paul lives in Manhattan with his wife, a fellow University of Chicago Law School graduate, and their two children – all of whom are passionate theatergoers.

 Associate Editor of the University of Chicago Legal Forum, published “Cyberlibel: Workable Liability Standards,” 1996 U. Chi.
 L. F. 617,

 Karl Llewellyn Prize for Excellence in Appellate Advocacy.

 Woodrow Wilson School of Public and International Affairs, Princeton University, A.B.
 1994

 Association of the Bar of the City of New York.

-State of New York as well as the Federal District Courts for the Southern and Eastern Districts of New York, and is a member of the ...
+State of New York as well as the Federal District Courts for the Southern and Eastern Districts of New York, and the Second Circuit Court of Appeals.